Customers

 • Name — the company name.
 The one field that's always required.

-• Website, Email, Phone — primary contact details for the account.
+• Website, Email, Phone — primary contact details.

-• Notes — freeform context: the account's history, key relationships, anything an LLM-powered assistant might surface later.
+• Notes — the account's history, key relationships, context.

-• Status — active or archived (you can archive a customer without losing the record).
+• Status — active or archived (archive without losing the record).

 Where customers come from

-• Created directly — you can also add a customer by hand if a deal closes outside the lead pipeline (referral, inbound contract, etc.).
+• Created directly — add a customer by hand for a deal that closed outside the lead pipeline (referral, inbound contract).

-• Bulk import — paste a CSV the same way you would for leads.
+• Bulk import — paste a CSV, same as leads.

 What attaches to a customer

-• Contacts — the actual people you talk to.
-One customer can have many contacts (a buyer, a technical reviewer, a finance approver).
+• Contacts — the people you talk to (buyer, technical reviewer, finance approver).

 Tips

-• Don't pre-create customers for prospects you're still researching — keep them as leads so the Agent's automation can keep doing its job (Agents only operate on leads).
+• Don't pre-create customers for prospects you're still researching — keep them as leads so the Agent can keep working them (automation only touches leads).

-• If a customer goes dormant, archive instead of deleting.
-You'll likely re-engage later, and the contact history is gold then.
+• If a customer goes dormant, archive rather than delete — you'll likely re-engage, and the history is gold.

-• The Notes field on the customer is a good place for the “how did we start working together?” story — anyone joining the team later will thank you.
+• The Notes field is a good home for the “how did we start working together?” story.

 Published on 2026-06-01